C35 Easter 7

 strengthen you in work, strengthen you in sleep,

-the great God encircle your thought and your prayer.
+the great God will encircle your thoughts, your prayers, and you service.

 Amen!